 Your doctor can use this time to

-judge the clinical tempo of your lymphoma to help guide the choice of treatment when it is needed.
+judge the clinical pace of your lymphoma to help guide the choice of treatment when it is needed.
 The

-clinical tempo is estimated by comparing the baseline images with subsequent tests to see the rate of
+clinical pace is estimated by comparing the baseline images with subsequent tests to see the rate of

 growth or stability.